-EXT-MBC - Externship (8.5)
+EXT-MB - Externship (7)

-Upon successful completion of all modules, Medical Billing and Coding students participate in 200-hours of externship.
+Upon successful completion of all modules, Medical Billing students participate in 180 hours of externship.
 The externship module enables students to have the opportunity to demonstrate and reinforce the knowledge and skills presented and practiced throughout the training program.
 Externs work under the direct supervision of qualified personnel at the externship site under the general supervision of college staff.
-Supervisory personnel evaluate externs and the evaluations are placed in the student's permanent record.
+Supervisory personnel evaluates externs, and the evaluations are placed in the student's permanent record.
 Students must complete their externship training to fulfill graduation requirements.

-Prerequisite: MBC101, MBC201, MBC301, MBC401, MBC501, MBC601, MBC701.
+Prerequisite: MB100, MB200, MB300, MB400, MB500, and MB600.